jeffreych6/income_tax_by_state/README.md

 - Nav Bar & Links includes icon links to app instructions, GitHub, and LinkedIn
 - US Map renders the US map with clickable and hoverable states
 - Inputs: Slider & Buttons allows users to adjust parameters necessary for tax calculations
-- Modal: Instructions/Detailed Breakdown displays instructions on how to use the app or detailed breakdown by state depending on which user clicks
+- Modal: Instructions/Detailed Breakdown displays instructions on how to use the app or detailed breakdown by state depending on whichever is clicked

 ## Functionality & MVPs